hpe-dev-incubator/hpe-dev-portal/content/blog/2019-05-09-grommet-the-glue-that-binds-development-and-design.md

 ---
-title: Grommet – the Glue that Binds Development and Design
+title: "Grommet – the Glue that Binds Development and Design"
 date: 2019-05-09T14:59:02.506Z
 author: Dale Rensing
-tags: ["Grommet"]
+tags: ["Grommet","opensource"]
 path: grommet-the-glue-that-binds-development-and-design
 ---
 Simple, consistent, and thoughtfully designed user interfaces (UI) can go a long way to integrating business applications and streamlining operations.
 Hewlett Packard Enterprise (HPE) is a huge proponent of simplifying complex environments.
 That’s why HPE developed [Grommet,](http://v2.grommet.io) an open source UI development tool, and made it available to anyone looking to create consistent user experiences for their applications.